 Substantive changes that reference the Valuation Manual in this statement are effective for January 1, 2017, and thereafter.
 However, the Valuation Manual provides for a 3-year period, starting from the operative date, during which companies are able to continue using the current reserve methodologies, as described in paragraphs 17-21.

+Phase-in disclosures regarding VM-21 (variable annuities) were originally effective January 1, 2020.
+The phase-in disclosure was expanded to include VM-20 (life contracts) effective January 1, 2026.

+Effective January 1, 2026, the Valuation Manual was expanded to include VM-22 on non-variable annuities.
+The guidance includes an optional implementation period of up to 3 years.
+Consistent with the guidance paragraph 37, implementation of the non-variable annuities guidance shall be reflected as a change in valuation basis and complete the change in accounting disclosures provided in SSAP No. 3—Accounting Changes and Corrections of Errors.

 Proposed revisions to SSAP No. 52—Deposit-Type Contracts